How to Write the Emory University Essays 2025-2026

 For example, a student who is fascinated by the economic causes of war could say they want to work with Professor Caroline Fohlin on her research of pre-war Germany to learn how the economy can predict conflicts.

-Another student who wants to apply AI to smart homes one day would write about their excitement to take the Artificial Intelligence class at Emory since it is solely dedicated to a topic they are interested in.
+Another student who wants to apply AI to smart homes one day would write about their excitement to take the Artificial Intelligence class at Emory since it is wholly dedicated to a topic they are interested in.
 Remember, what you choose to highlight should align with your reasons for applying to this major in the first place.

 You can think of the entire essay like a bridge.
-On one side you have your past experiences and passion for a topic.
+On one side, you have your past experiences and passion for a topic.
 On the other side, your future career goals and aspirations await you.
 The only way to get to the other side is by studying your intended major at Emory and utilizing the resources available to you, or crossing the bridge.

 Prompt 2, Option A